Scrum Software Developer Essentials

 - Lab 5: “Refactoring Legacy Code—How to clean up code by identifying code smells

 - Lab 6: “Mocks and Shunts—Techniques for writing mocks and injecting dependencies

 - Review of Key Concepts; Concluding Remarks

-David Bernstein’s continuing passion for software design and construction has led him to train more than 7,500 developers in the last 23 years for clients that have included Fortune 500 firms such as Microsoft, IBM, Yahoo!, Boeing, AT&T, Sprint, Medtronic, SunGard, State Farm, MetLife and Weyerhaeuser.
-As a longtime IBM consultant, David trained software engineers around the globe, giving them the skills to write the next generation of applications and operating system software while earning one of the highest satisfaction ratings in the history of IBM education.
-In the past five years, he has specialized in providing organizations with training and coaching for software developers and teams transitioning to Agile and Scrum.
+My continuing passion for software design and construction has led me to train more than 8,000 developers since 1990 for clients that have included Microsoft, IBM, Yahoo, Boeing, AT&T, Sprint, Medtronic, SunGard, State Farm, MetLife and Weyerhaeuser.
+As a longtime IBM consultant, I trained software engineers around the globe, giving them the skills to write the next generation of applications and operating system software while earning one of the highest satisfaction ratings in the history of IBM education.
+Since 2006, I’ve devoted my consulting practice to providing organizations with training and coaching for software developers and teams transitioning to Agile and Scrum.